WHAT IS A UON?

 A “JUON” refers to a Joint Urgent Operational Need, which is an urgent operational need identified by a combatant commander involved in an ongoing named operation.
 The primary purpose of a JUON is to obtain Joint Staff validation and resourcing for a solution—typically within days or weeks—to meet a specific, high-priority combatant commander need.
 JUONs pertain to urgent operational needs that “fall outside of the established Service processes” and, if not immediately addressed, will “seriously endanger personnel or pose a major threat to ongoing operations.”
 A JUON should not involve the development of a new technology or capability; however, the acceleration of an Advanced Concept Technology Demonstration or a slight modification to an existing system is generally appropriate.

-Joint Urgent Operational Needs (JUONs) are posted on the SIPRNet.
-SIPRNet is the DoD’s largest interoperable command and control data network.
+Joint Urgent Operational Needs (JUONs) are posted on the SIPRNet, the DoD’s largest interoperable command and control data network.
 It supports the Global Command and Control System (GCCS), the Defense Message System (DMS), collaborative planning, and other classified warfighter applications.

 WHAT IS A UNS?